Research Study Rooms, Stephen A. Schwarzman Building

 Second Floor, Room 228e

 The Frederick Lewis Allen Memorial Room, established by the Ford Foundation in 1958 as a tribute to the author, critic, editor, and man of letters, who had served as a member of its Board of Trustees, assists authors under book contract needing intensive use of the general research collections of The New York Public Library for a prescribed period of time.
 Admission is limited to writers currently under book contract to a publishing company.
-A photocopy of this signed contract must accompany each application for admission.

 Second Floor, Room 228w